xorandd/Portfolio/README.md

 ## Disclaimer

 This content is for educational use only.
-Do **not** deploy these scripts on networks you do not own
+Do **not** deploy these scripts on systems you do not own

 ---